 All four women survived the war and went on to have families.
 Krystyna Czyz went on to pursue an academic career, Wanda Wijtasik became a psychiatrist, Janina Iwaska was a journalist in Paris, and her younger sister Krystyn Iwaska became a doctor.

-The letters, some of them in poor condition, have been donated to the small “Under the Clock” Martyr Museum in Lublin for preservation.
+The letters, some of them in poor condition, have been donated to the small “Under the Clock” Martyr Museum in Lublin, Poland, for preservation.